linroger/FinanceCompendium/I. Foundations/Mathematics/Everything You Always Wanted to Know About Mathematics/Chapter 06 Relations and Modular Arithmetic Structuring Sets and Proving Facts About The Integers.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
-title: Chapter 6
-linter-yaml-title-alias: Chapter 6
+title: "Chapter 6: Relations and Modular Arithmetic: Structuring Sets and Proving Facts About The Integers"
+parent_directory: "Everything You Always Wanted to Know About Mathematics"
+formatted: "2025-12-21 09:57:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli-tool: "claude-code"
 primary_tags:
-- each line
+  - relations and modular arithmetic
-- any relation
+  - equivalence relations
-- many interesting properties
-- mathematical induction
+  - modular arithmetic
-- set builder notation
+  - congruence modulo n
+  - chinese remainder theorem
-- i) reflexive
+  - bezouts identity
-- any two integers
 secondary_tags:
+  - binary relations
-- equivalence relations
+  - reflexive relations
-- mathematical rigor
+  - symmetric relations
-- following questions
+  - transitive relations
-- different relation
+  - anti-symmetric relations
-- strong induction
+  - equivalence classes
-- (nonempty) set
+  - partial orders
-- number-theoretic results
+  - total orders
-- at least one cube
-- and term
+  - integer divisibility
-- another set
+  - multiplicative inverses
+  - number theoretic proofs
-- two-dimensional set and related pairs
+  - set partitions
-- optional reading
-- first equation
-- i.e. equivalence classes
-- theorem statement
-- order relation
+  - order relations
-- one-dimensional set
-- special properties
+  - strict partial orders
-- previous theorem
+  - quadratic residues
-tags_extracted: '2025-12-18T17:57:07.233751'
-tags_method: max_quality_v1
+cssclasses: academia
 ---

-# Chapter 6

-# Relations and Modular Arithmetic: Structuring Sets and Proving Facts About The Integers
+# Chapter 6: Relations and Modular Arithmetic: Structuring Sets and Proving Facts About The Integers

-# 6.1 Introduction
+## 6.1 Introduction

 Now that we've built a strong foundation of mathematical terminology, concepts, and material, you might be wondering what we're going to talk about next!
 Well, much like we wanted to rigorize the concept of mathematical induction—something we intuitively "understood" but couldn't yet develop in a precise mathematical way—we will, in the next two chapters, set on firmer ground a concept that we have used in passing already, and one that you're likely familiar with in an intuitive sense: a function.

 To accomplish this, we will start by talking about relations.
 This will lead us into the particular area of equivalence relations, which allow us to talk about some qualitative properties of sets.
 In particular, we will use some equivalence relations on the set  $\mathbb{Z}$  to state and prove many interesting properties about integers.
 This will give us occasion to briefly explore the mathematical branch of Number Theory.
 It is a rich, deep, and broad field, and we will really only skim the surface by stating and proving a few helpful theorems and using them to solve some interesting puzzles and problems.
 Then, we will move right along to the next chapter and get back to our goal of discussing functions.

-# 6.1.1 Objectives
+### 6.1.1 Objectives

 The following short sections in this introduction will show you how this chapter fits into the scheme of the book.
 They will describe how our previous work